Milady de Winter: Film and television

-In the cartoon version Dogtanian and the Three Muskehounds, Milady (voice of Eiko Masuyama) is a female cat while most of the characters are dogs.
-With the exception of her real name (Countess de Winter), her origins never were revealed.
-It was hinted that 'only one man' knows of her past.
+In the cartoon version Dogtanian and the Three Muskehounds and its sequel The Return of Dogtanian, Milady (voice of Eiko Masuyama in the Japanese dub and by Edie Mirman in the English dub of The Return of Dogtanian) is a female cat while most of the characters are dogs.
+With the exception of her real name (Countess de Winter), her origins are never revealed.
+It was hinted that "only one man" knows of her past.

 In the movie The Return of the Musketeers, Kim Cattrall plays Milady's daughter Justine de Winter as a female version of Mordaunt.

 Theatre

-Milady de Winter has been portrayed in theatre plays by different actresses:
+Milady de Winter has been portrayed in theatre plays by different actresses such as: